Peri-Implantitis:

 What are the Symptoms of Peri-Implantitis?

-Recognising the symptoms at an early stage can help prevent severe infection and bone loss.
+Recognising the symptoms early can help prevent severe infection and bone loss.

 If you have dental implants and one or more symptoms, contact your dentist or oral hygienist to arrange an appointment.